How does fat loss and body composition work on the Carnivore Diet?

 Physique, Fitness, Fat Loss and Performance on the Carnivore Diet

-I’ve been obsessed with “health and fitness” for over 2 decades.
-But for the 1st 15 years or so, it was mainly “fitness” obsessed.
-How to lose fat.
-How to build muscle.
-How to build the physique I wanted.
-It took me longer to figure out how to have this fitness AND health.
-This is the ultimate goal, look great AND feel great.
+And how to build the physique you want while feeling good, not starving, and making it sustainable long term.
+The Carnivore Diet is an exceptional way to finally discover fitness AND health.
+This is the ultimate goal, to look great AND feel great.
 (The keys to this kingdom are in the Meat Health Masterclass which you can watch at the end of this article)

-But if you want to have a body composition you love, long term, and health, you are in the right place.
+But if you want to have a body composition you love, long term, along with health, you are in the right place.

 Nearly 100% of people see a drop in performance while getting adapted to the Carnivore Diet.

 Don’t go carnivore if you have a strength training meat (pun intended) this month.

 Strength tends to catch up and improve quite rapidly.
 More glycolytic type training, like hypertrophy training that bodybuilders tend to focus on, takes a bit more time to get to the level you were at.
 It also takes more time to regain some of the muscle fullness (which might always be a bit less full than if you incorporated carbohydrates).